 Silicon Valley Symphony has become known as one of the finest community orchestras in the Bay Area.
 Created in 2001,

+of SVS is always enjoyable and highly listenable.
 The SVS performs popular orchestral classics, such as Pictures at an Exhibition, The Planets, New World Symphony; commissioned new works, such as Concerto for Horn

 and Orchestra; some of the best know operatic arias, such as Largo Al Factotum from the “Barber of Seville,” and Glitter and Be Gay from “Candide;” and hallmark soloist works, such as the Sibelius Violin Concerto and the Poulenc Organ Concerto.
 Pieces are also often selected to be enjoyable to the young audience members as well, such as the William Tell Overture.

 The SVS has featured and will

 continue to perform with some of the Bay Area's finest soloists, including stars of Opera San Josť, the San Francisco Symphony, American Guild of Organists and some of the most promising young

 Thanks to our Sponsors: The Silicon Valley